 Real estate property holds with it specific rights.
 These legal rights can be split up and given to different parties and are called the bundle of rights.

-What are the Bundle of Rights?
+What is the Bundle of Rights?

 Definition: When a person purchases property, he or she is given the rights to the property; these rights can be split up and given to different parties.
 Think of the bundle of rights as a bundle of sticks.
-Each stick is different and can be separated from each other.
+Each stick is different and can be separated from the other.
 The bundle of rights was designed to simplify the complexities of property ownership.
 The five legal rights included in the bundle are:

 - The right of possession

 Example: A community land trust is an excellent example of the distribution of the bundle of rights.
 In a community land trust, the responsibilities of ownership and management are often divided from the rights to use the property.
 A common community land trust strategy is to hold ownership over the land but to sell the residential buildings and their rights within it.
 This allows the trust to sell the homes at a lower rate and encourages low-income families to find affordable housing.

 What are the Five Different Rights?

 Right of Possession: This right means the property is owned by whoever holds the deed or title.
 Once you close a real estate deal and have the title in your hands, it’s yours.
 When you have a deed in your name and no lien is against the property, you own it.